Children on Campus Policy

 Children in the workplace

-- A staff member who wishes to bring a child into his or her workplace must first seek permission to do so from his or her line manager.
+- A staff member who wishes to routinely bring a child into their workplace must first seek permission to do so from their line manager.

-- A staff member who bring a child to his or her workplace must take full responsibility for the child's supervision and must not expect other staff to share that responsibility.
+- A staff member who brings a child to their workplace must take full responsibility for the child's supervision and must not expect other staff to share that responsibility.

-- Staff who wish to apply for flexible working arrangements to meet childcare responsibilities may do so by following the process outlined in the Flexible Working Arrangements Information.
+- Staff who wish to apply for flexible working arrangements to meet childcare responsibilities may do so by following the process outlined in the Flexible Working Arrangements Policy.

-- Staff or students must not knowingly bring children with infectious illnesses onto campus (For further details refer to the Infectious Diseases Information).
+- Staff or students must not knowingly bring children with infectious illnesses onto campus (For further details refer to the Infectious Disease Definition).

-- Any member of staff who observes a situation involving children which appears to be in breach of this policy and/or the University's Health and Safety Policy is required immediately to take reasonable steps to prevent harm.
+- Any member of staff who observes a situation involving children which appears to be in breach of this policy and/or the University's Safety and Wellness Policy is required immediately to take reasonable steps to prevent harm.

-- Any member of staff who observes an accident involving injury to a child must report it as soon as possible using the University's Accident Report Form; if the form cannot be submitted immediately, then it must be submitted with 48 hours of the accident.
+- Any member of staff who observes an accident involving injury to a child must report it as soon as possible using the University's incident reporting system; if the form cannot be submitted immediately, then it must be submitted with 48 hours of the accident.

-- Complaints with respect to compliance with this policy may be referred in the first instance to the relevant Chairperson/Head of Department/School or line manager with a view to having them resolved informally.
+- Complaints with respect to compliance with this policy may be referred in the first instance to the relevant Head of School, Director or equivalent, or line manager with a view to having them resolved informally.

-- If a complaint is made about a staff member's decision under clause 12 of this policy, and that staff member is a Chairperson/Head of Department/School, the complaint should be referred for resolution to the Deputy Vice-Chancellor (Academic).
+- If a complaint is made about a staff member's decision under clause 11 of this policy, and that staff member is a Head of School, Director or equivalent, the complaint should be referred for resolution to the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent.

-- If a complaint is made about a line manager's decision under clause 9 or clause 16 of this policy, the complaint should be referred for resolution to the Director of Human Resource Management.
+- If a complaint is made about a line manager's decision under clause 8 or clause 15 of this policy, the complaint should be referred for resolution to the Director of People and Capability.

-- Complaints under clauses 23, 24 and 25 of this policy must be dealt with promptly to minimise any uncertainty or disruption to students and/or staff in their university activities.
+- Complaints under clauses 22, 23 and 24 of this policy must be dealt with promptly to minimise any uncertainty or disruption to students and/or staff in their university activities.

-- the Deputy Vice-Chancellor (Academic) where the complaint is about a student
+- the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent where the complaint is about a student

-- the Director of Human Resource Management where the complain its about a staff member.
+- the Director of People and Capability where the complain its about a staff member.

 - Serious and/or repeated complaints may be referred for resolution under the Staff Code of Conduct, with respect to staff, or the Student Discipline Regulations, with respect to students.